hightechict/klootzakken.server.aspnetcore/README.md

 * Above Live Server is registered as a Google API user application in Divverence's GSuite account.
 * Above live server does auto-update (version info [here](http://www.glueware.nl/Klootzakken/kz/version.html) ) from the deploy/glueware branch.
 * Above live server is able to share a port between the 2 applications by hosting the kestrel applications from IIS - effectively, IIS forwards each request to the correct 'locally listening' .Net core app.

+## Rules of 'klootzakken', also called 'presidents'
+You play with 4 players, a deck of 52 card, each player receives 13 cards.

+In the first round, everybody is a 'civilian'.
+Detemine who starts (randomly).

+The one who starts plays out 1 or more cards.
+Now the other players follow.
+Every other player has to play out the same number of cards the first player started with, if they cannot, the should pass.

+Every other player has to play out an equal or higher hand than the preceeding player.

+Example:
+Player 1 plays 1 card, a 3.
+Then player 2 has to play also a 3 or higher, or pass.

+If play 1 plays 2 cards, they have to have the same figure, so 2 times a 3.
+Then player 2 also has to play 2 times a 3 or 2 times a higher card.

+The order of the cards is as follows, ordered from high to low:
+3, 4, 5, 6, 7, 8, 9, 10, jack, queen, king, ace, 2

+So 2 is the highest card!
+And, when a player plays a 2, the round immediately stops.

+The player who starts in the next round is:
+- The one that played out the last card(s)
+- The one that played a 2 (or more times a 2 in case the round started with more than 1 card)

+The player who wins one game is the one who firstly managed to play out its entire hand.
+This player becomes the president.
+Other player continue.
+The last one whoplayed out its hand is called 'the asshole'.
+Player 2 and 3 become resp. the vice president and the vice asshold.

+So, in the 2nd round, all players are not civilians anymore but become:
+- President, vice president, vice asshole or asshole.

+Also, the winner of a round gets 3 points, seconds best 2 points, third best 1 point and loser 0 points.

+Now, at the start of the next round, before the game starts:
+- The asshole offers the president its best (highest) 2 cards.
+The president offers the asshold its worst (he can choose freely) 2 cards.
+Exchange happens simultaneously.
+- The both vices (vice-president / vice-asshold) exchange 1 card.
+- Other players do not see the exchange.

+20 rounds are played.
+The winner is the one with the most points (which can be the asshole at the end of the game).